BlackPearlOrigin/blackpearlorigin/README.md

 Black Pearl Origin supports full localization.
 Instructions to help translate the project can be found in [LOCALIZATION.md](./LOCALIZATION.md).

-## Wiki

-You can find the official wiki [here](https://projectblackpearl.github.io/wiki/#/).

 ## Support

-You are always welcome to join our [Discord](https://discord.gg/NMwySKFjQY) server to get help or just to hang out with us!
+You are always welcome to join our [Discord](https://discord.gg/WpBr3hJVf5) server to get help or just to hang out with us!

 ## Credit